 In addition to fire dances and an illuminated display by the fishermen using their nets at night, there is live music, special dinners and open air bars set up in the towns surrounding Lake Patzcuaro.

 Day of the Dead Tours and Mexico Travel Planner

-Oaxaca City: Expect all-night vigils, big parties and tours in Oaxaca City, one of the most spectacular destinations to experience authentic Day of the Dead traditions.
+Oaxaca City: Expect all-night vigils, big parties and tours in Oaxaca City, one of the most spectacular destinations to experience authentic Day of the Dead traditions and activities.
 Read more at Cemetery Tripping in Oaxaca City.

-Puerto Escondido: Local culture and tourism expert Gina Machorro will be leading Day of the Dead traditions and experiences at 4:45pm on November 2, 2017.
+Puerto Escondido: Local culture and tourism expert Gina Machorro often leads Day of the Dead traditions and experiences on November 2nd.
 To participate, reserve in advance at the information booth in front of Hotel Rocamar on the Adoquin.
 Gina is generally at the booth between 10:00–2:00 and 4:00 to 6:00.
 There is a cost to participate.

 Bringing cameras and taking photos is acceptable but the objective is to enjoy this cultural ritual and pay respect to the deceased.
-Cost is 250 MXN pesos.
 Tamales, pan de muerto and special chocolate will be available.
 Get more details at Celebrating Day of the Dead in Puerto Escondido.

 Morelia: In larger cities such as Morelia in Michoacan, you can purchase a Noche de Muertos ticket in advance from vendors and tour operators such as Casa Maya near the Cathedral and Plaza Morelia.
 Expect to pay around $50 USD.
 The tours depart at 9 pm, visiting towns around Lake Patzcuaro and return at 4:30 am.
 Bring a small bag of fruit, coins or sweets so if you visit a family home you’ll have something to contribute to the altar.